 Romans 7:25 So then, I myself serve the law of God with my mind

 Paul pleads and commands us to imitate him.
 Therefore, we should follow the instructions and commands of God given through Moses, just as he did.
 We do not obey the Law of Moses to be “justified” or “saved”.
-As Paul frequently reminds us, we are justified only by the merciful gift of God through the redeeming blood of Jesus.
+As Paul frequently reminds us, we are justified only by faithful belief in the merciful gift of God through the redeeming blood of Jesus.
 Just like Paul, we should also live in observance of the Law because He is our King.
 As obedient bond-servants we are not our own, we have been bought with a price.
-We obey His Commands to be ‘righteous’, not ‘justified; please read ‘Justification vs. Righteousness‘ to understand the difference between the two.
+We obey His Commands to show ourselves set-apart, and to be ‘righteous’, not ‘justified; please read ‘Justification vs. Righteousness‘ to understand the difference between the two.

 If you are a follower of Christ, let me ask you about the commands you do obey.
 Are you justified because you repented of your sins?
 Does not committing adultery or sexual immorality justify you?
 Does not stealing or not murdering justify you?
 Are you justified because you tithe?
 Are you justified because you don’t lie or gossip?